IST-Net: Prior-free Category-level Pose Estimation with Implicit Space Transformation

 To address this issue, prior-based methods ~\cite{dpdn,sgpa, tian2020shape, GPV-pose, lee2022uda, fu2022category} leverage category-specific 3D priors (templates) to guide pose estimation.
 They adopt a prior-driven deformation module~\cite{tian2020shape} to deform the prior for synthesizing the target object in world-space.
 And then, they formulate the pose estimation problem as a camera- and world-space correspondence learning problem which explicitly aligns the coordinates~\cite{tian2020shape}.
 Although considerable progress has been attained with prior-based methods ~\cite{sgpa, zhang2022rbp, CR-Net}, the requirements of collecting a large amount of ground-truth 3D models of target objects for obtaining the 3D prior and supervising training the prior deformation module hinders their practical applicability.

 This motivates us to investigate the mechanism that makes prior-based methods effective.
-We experiment with the shape deformation module which is the core of the prior-based methods by replacing the shape priors with random noise and fixed shape prior from another category (see Fig.~\ref{fig:prior-noise}).
+We experiment with the shape deformation module which is used to deform the given shape prior to the desired instance(Fig. ~\ref{fig:prior-deform}) by replacing the shape priors with random noise and fixed shape prior from another category (see Fig.~\ref{fig:prior-noise}).
 We observe that the deformation module can adapt any inputs (noise or fixed prior) into a target world-space object (see Fig.~\ref{fig:prior-noise} (b)).
 Besides, the model performance remains high regardless of the 3D priors (see Fig.~\ref{fig:prior-noise} (a)).
 The above suggests: the \textbf{shape prior itself is not necessary} for the high performance of prior-based methods, but the deformation module that learns to synthesize world-space target objects and explicitly builds the correspondence between camera and world-space is the key as the performance degrades dramatically without prior deformation.